aryanbethman/ListContainer/README.md

 Sorting and presentation
 - `KeywordFrequency` is a small struct (`string keyword; int count;`) with comparison operators defined to allow sorting by count descending.

 ---

-## 8. GenAI usage log (summarized)
-We documented the GenAI interactions in `genai_usage.md`.
-Summary:
-- Six major Copilot-assisted interactions: architecture, handling non-sequential containers, file I/O, sorting strategy, keyword counting algorithm, and the memory bug fix.
-- Most impactful guidance: prefer template functions for functional semantics and provide a fallback path for non-sequential containers.
-- Helped in creation of sample data for tests, logs and finishing touches on the report.

----

-## 9. Known limitations and suggested future work
+## 8. Known limitations and suggested future work
 Limitations
 - Keyword counting uses O(n*m) scanning; not suitable for very large corpora.
 - File I/O relies on POSIX `dirent.h` (not natively portable to Windows without compatibility layers).